AliceCengal/AliceCengal.github.io/_posts/2014-04-23-android-scala-template.markdown

 }
 {% endhighlight %}

 Are you feeling that weird "I've never seen this before but it looks familiar" sensation?
 This is Scala, a close half-sibling[^sibling] of Java.
 First, no semicolons!
-Second, Class declaration is similar (we'll talk about that in another post), but method definition is different.
+Second, class declaration is similar (we'll talk about that in another post), but method definition is different.
 You do it like this:
 {% highlight scala %}
 [modifier] def methodName(argName: ArgType): ReturnType = {}
 {% endhighlight %}